No application fees through 2024 for certificates and degrees!

 Students enrolling in some concentration tracks have to meet additional prerequisite coursework requirements.

 Transfer credits are the most critical of all application requirements.
-Incoming students must have between 45 and 60 transfer credit hours from an accredited college or university in disciplines that satisfy UVA's Liberal Studies Core admission requirements.
+Incoming students must have between 36 and 60 transfer credit hours (effective November 2, 2023) from an accredited college or university in disciplines that satisfy UVA's Liberal Studies Core admission requirements.
 The good news is that you don't have to determine for yourself whether the classes you've passed at another school are eligible.